piyushpatel2005/go-exploration/notes/variables-and-data-types/index.md

 ### Define Custom Data types

-We can also define our own types using `type` keyword.
-This is usually used with another data types called `struct`s.
+You can also define our own types using `type` keyword.
+This is usually used with another data types called `struct`s which you'll learn in these introductory lessons.

 ```go
 type UserId int